devsecops-workshop/workshop-guide/content/2-prepare-cluster/_index.md

 ```
 oc apply -f https://raw.githubusercontent.com/redhat-gpte-devopsautomation/gitea-operator/master/catalog_source.yaml
 ```
-- Go to OperatorHub and search for `Gitea`
+- Go to OperatorHub and search for `Gitea` (You may need to disable search filters)
 - Install the `Gitea Operator` with default settings
 - Create a new project `git`
 - Go to **Installed Operators -> Gitea Operator** and click **Create instance** in the new project.